What are the best areas to stay in while visiting London?

 Although Portobello Road gets crazy busy on the weekends due to the market, the rest of the area is fairly quiet, and almost seems like another part of city.
 This is where you’ll find plenty of the famous rainbow coloured houses, some street art, and the loveliest cafes, shops, bars and restaurants.

 Similar to King’s Cross, Paddington is one of the best areas to stay in while visiting London, for the convenience factor.
 When you take the Heathrow Express from Heathrow Airport into London, it drops you at Paddington station.
 But besides having a busy train station, staying in Paddington also means you’ll be right by Hyde Park and Little Venice, so it’s a great area to grab a Boris Bike and go for a ride.

 7. Southbank or Bankside

 Southbank is a fun area at any time of the year, as there’s always lots to do.
-You’ll be near to the Southbank (DUH), Borough Market, Millennium Bridge, and lots more.
-Pop up events are happening around here all the time, or you can stick to sightseeing as Big Ben and the London Eye are within walking distance.
+You’ll be near to THE Southbank (DUH), Borough Market, Millennium Bridge, the Tate Modern, and lots more.
+Pop up events are happening around here all the time, or you can stick to sightseeing as Big Ben, Westminster and the London Eye will all be within walking distance of your hotel.

 8. Park Lane